segmentio/textio/README.md

 ## Motivation

-This package aims to provide a sutie of tools to deal with text parsing and formatting.
+This package aims to provide a suite of tools to deal with text parsing and formatting.
 It is intended to extend what the standard library already offers, and make it easy to integrate with it.